Kawasaki Heavy Industries & CSR Qingdao Sifang C151B: Manufacturing process

 Kawasaki will be responsible for the overall project management, design, manufacturing of bogies and procurement of major components.
 CRRC Sifang will be in charge of manufacturing, final fitting and assembly of complete MRT trains and factory testing.
 Kawasaki (Singapore) will be responsible for the delivery of complete MRT trains to the depot, on-site testing and commissioning.
-The new MRT trains are scheduled to be delivered to Singapore from 2015 onwards.
+The MRT trains were delivered to Singapore from 2015 onwards.

 Equipment

 Main propulsion controller

 The C151B trains is the fourth commuter type Electric Multiple Unit (EMU) after the C751B and C151A trains which features electric systems fully manufactured by Fuji Electric.
 These electric systems are made in Japan.
 Propulsion is controlled by VVVF inverter with two-level IGBT semiconductor controller, rated at 415 kVA.
 Each inverter unit controls two motors on one bogie (1C2M), and one motor car features two of such units.
 Motors are three-phase AC induction type, model MLR111, with a maximum output of 150 kW.